-The problem, she says, is despite being more connected than we have ever been, people are feeling lonely.
-The reason is because we have social media obesity.
-We pig out on selfies and make our social media persona’s appear perfect when in real life things aren’t so good.
+She says the problem is despite being more connected than ever, people are feeling lonely.
+Because we have social media obesity.
+We pig out on selfies.
+We make our social media persona’s appear perfect.
+But in real life things aren’t so good.

 Galya’s talk will focus on social recovery.
 By connecting with smaller communities she says we’ll be able to overcome our sense of loneliness and balance our virtual life with real-world connections.

 Maureen McGrath—Lust is leaving our marriages